jes/scamp-cpu/doc/CARDS.md

 Use bodge wire to connect `RX` pin of UART 0 to pin 35, marked "spare_o5" on backplane.

+LEDs need to be wired with signal on cathode and VCC on anode.

 ## Storage

 1 card is internal, the other card is removable through the front panel.